datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:126082cf3d
 ## From the bar to the box: the box plot

-In the final exercise of this chapter you will make an interactive box plot in R.
+In the final exercise of this chapter, you will make an interactive box plot in R.

 Using plotly, you can create box plots that are grouped, colored, and that display the underlying data distribution.
 The code to create a simple box plot using plotly is provided on your right.

 Note how you use `type= "box"` in the function `plot_ly()` to create a box plot.
 Make sure to run the code.

 *** =instructions
 - Create a second, more fancy, box plot using `diamonds`.
 The y-axis should represent the `price`.
 The color should depend on the `cut`.